sbcshop/UHF-HAT-for-RaspberryPi-Software/README.md

 ## Code
 ### Make sure before run applications inside application folder, copy all the application files outside the folder then run the file
+#### Inside application folder, there are three files
+ * attendance.py  - run this file to apply attendance
+ * library_management.py - run this file to do library management
+ * smart_shopping.py - run this file to do smart shopping